Beaches and state parks near Orlando

 • Best things to do: Honeymoon Island State Park, Pinellas Trail, Downtown Dunedin, Bon Appetit (waterfront dining), Dunedin Fine Arts Center

-Gorgeous sunset at Honeymoon Island State Park near Dunedin, Florida
+Gorgeous sunset at Honeymoon Island State Park in Florida

 Honeymoon Island – one of the best sunset destinations on the Gulf!